devyhan/xcode-mcp/README.md

-# @devyhan/xcode-mcp
+# xcode-mcp

-An MCP (Model Context Protocol) server that allows you to execute shell commands from MCP clients, with special tools for Xcode-related operations.
+An MCP (Model Context Protocol) server that provides tools for Xcode-related operations, making it easier to work with Xcode projects from MCP clients like Claude Desktop.

 ## Installation